Punjab: 29kg of heroin seized from two Pakistani smugglers in Ferozepur

 One of the smugglers was injured in the exchange of fire with BSF, Punjab Police personnel early on Monday; due to flooding in the Sutlej river, more than a dozen BSF posts in Ferozepur district submerged, leading to intensified patrolling by the BSF

-In a joint operation, the Border Security Force (BSF) and Punjab Police’s counter-intelligence teams in Ferozepur and Ludhiana, recovered 26 packets of heroin, weighing 29.26kg, after arresting two Pakistani smugglers on Monday.
-One of the smugglers was injured in the exchange of fire with the security forces and was admitted to the civil hospital in Ferozepur.
+In a joint operation, the Border Security Force and Punjab Police’s counter-intelligence teams in Ferozepur and Ludhiana, recovered 26 packets of heroin, weighing 29.26kg, after arresting two Pakistani smugglers on Monday.
+One of the smugglers was injured in the exchange of fire with the security forces and was rushed to the BSF hospital in Mamdot before being referred to Guru Gobind Singh Medical College and hospital, Faridkot.

+Punjab Police chief Gaurav Yadav said, “The arrested have been identified as Muhammad Ajmal Riyan of Kanganpur village in Kasur district of Pakistan Punjab and Sivna of Alipur village, also in Kasur.
+This is the eighth major heroin consignment recovered by Punjab Police this month, taking the total recovery of the contraband to 142kg in 20 days.”

+Also read: Drug smuggling ring: Nabbed hawala dealer was key player in Dubai-Punjab drug trade

+Special DGP, internal security RN Dhoke, said that with the latest seizure, the internal security wing of the state police had recovered 193kg of heroin since January 1, 2023.

 “Acting on a tip-off, a team of the CI at Ferozepur and Ludhiana along with personnel of the BSF’s 182 Battalion conducted an operation early on Monday morning.
 They detected the movement of the intruders near the border at Gatti Matter village under Joginder outpost.
 When challenged, the intruders opened fire.
-The security forces retaliated, injuring one of the smugglers,” a BSF official said.
+The security forces retaliated, injuring one of the smugglers,” assistant inspector general, CI, Ludhiana Simratpal Singh Dhindsa said.

-Also read: Drug smuggling ring: Nabbed hawala dealer was key player in Dubai-Punjab drug trade

-Lakhbir Singh, the assistant inspector general of CI, Ferozepur, said that 26 packets of heroin were seized from the smugglers along with two mobile phones.
+Lakhbir Singh, the AIG of CI, Ferozepur, said that 26 packets of heroin were seized from the smugglers along with two mobile phones.
+A case has been registered under Sections 21C, 29 and 30 of the NDPS Act; Sections 3/34/20 of the Indian Passport Act; and Section 14 of the Foreign Act at Fazilka.

 Due to flooding in the Sutlej river, more than a dozen BSF posts in the district are submerged, leading to intensified patrolling by the BSF to prevent smugglers from taking advantage of the situation.
 Officials said vigil on the border has been increased.